Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Methods generation

 Ü allows to avoid boilerplate code by generating some methods for user types automatically.
-This includes destructors, default-constructors, copy-constructors, copy-assignemt operators, equality compare operators.
+This includes destructors, default-constructors, copy-constructors, copy-assignment operators, equality compare operators.

+### Rich type system

+Ü has basic set of built-in types and some ways to create composite types.

+Ü has several type categories:

+* fundamental scalars - integers (signed and unsigned), floating point, chars, bytes, bool, void
+* arrays with fixed size
+* tuples
+* structs and classes
+* enums - simple types with fixed set of possible predefined named values (much like in C++, but stricter)
+* function pointers
+* raw pointers (for unsafe code and foreign code interaction)

+These type kinds are sufficient to express any other complex data structures.

 ### Compile-time polymorphism